 In Luke 22:15 Jesus told His disciples, “I have earnestly and intensely desired to eat this Passover with you before I suffer” (Amplified Bible).
 He used a strong word for “earnestly and intensely desired.”
 He was saying, “I long eagerly to have communion with you.
 My affections are deeply directed toward sharing this significant holy feast with you.”
 Jesus passionately wants our fellowship.
 Jesus yearns to intimately share a special meal with us, in the long leisurely custom of those days.
 Jesus says in Revelation 3:20 “Here I am!
 I stand at the door and knock.
 If anyone hears my voice and opens the door, I will come in and eat with that person, and they with me.”

-This is my watchword for the Easter season.
 This is a great time to pause and remember the ways Jesus has shown His love to you during the past year.
 What are the times or situations since last Easter that you have sensed His presence or received His passionate covenant love and kindness or basked in His intimate goodness?
 Thank Him for those moments and journal your great gratitude for Him alive, present, and active in your life and in your world.

 There can be some seasons in life in which it can be hard to really “see” Jesus.
 When Mary Magdalene met Jesus at the garden tomb after He had been risen, she didn’t “see” Him (John 20:11-18).
 Of all people, she knew Him so well that she should have recognized Jesus immediately, but she didn’t.
 She thought He was the gardener.
 Jesus was there for her, but she just couldn’t see.
 But then Jesus said her name “Mary,” and she immediately knew it was Jesus.